microsoft/microsoft-ui-xaml-specs/active/CalendarView/CalendarViewSpec1.md

 ## Day item positioning
-The CalendarView's DayItemMargin, MonthYearMargin, FirstOfMonthLabelMargin, FirstOfYearDecadeLabelMargin properties of type Windows.UI.Xaml.Thickness allow positioning the day, month, year, first-of-month and first-of-year labels.
+The CalendarView's DayItemMargin, MonthYearMargin, FirstOfMonthLabelMargin, FirstOfYearDecadeLabelMargin properties of type Windows.UI.Xaml.Thickness allow positioning the day, month, year, first-of-month and first-of-year labels within a calendar item.

+### Showcasing the DayItemMargin and FirstOfMonthLabelMargin properties
-![A month view with visible group labels.](images/MonthViewWithVisibleGroupLabels.png) Here the Month view has CalendarView.IsGroupLabelVisible set to True and the group and main labels do not overlap because CalendarView.DayItemMargin.Top is set to 6 pixels by default.
+![A month view with visible group labels.](images/MonthViewWithVisibleGroupLabels.png) Here the Month view has CalendarView.IsGroupLabelVisible set to True and the group and main labels do not overlap because CalendarView.DayItemMargin.Top is set to 6 pixels.
 April 1st is selected and May 1st is hovered.

+### Showcasing the MonthYearMargin and FirstOfYearDecadeLabelMargin properties
-![A year view with visible group labels.](images/YearViewWithVisibleGroupLabels.png) A Year view has CalendarView.IsGroupLabelVisible set to True with CalendarView.MonthYearItemMargin.Top and CalendarView.FirstOfYearDecadeLabelMargin.Top set to the default 2 and 3 pixels respectively.
+![A year view with visible group labels.](images/YearViewWithVisibleGroupLabels.png) A Year view has CalendarView.IsGroupLabelVisible set to True with CalendarView.MonthYearItemMargin.Top and CalendarView.FirstOfYearDecadeLabelMargin.Top set to 2 and 3 pixels respectively.
 January 2021 is hovered.

 ## Markup example